Skip to Content

 The Superline Spool is the Penn Spinfisher VI’s feature that will most likely attract your attention if you’re searching for a spinning reel that lets you spool a braided line without monofilament backing.

-However, this isn’t the only impressive feature Penn’s incredibly popular spinning reel has to offer because its spool includes line capacity rings that show you how much line you have left on the spool.
+However, this isn’t the only impressive feature of Penn’s incredibly popular spinning reel because its spool includes line capacity rings that show you how many lines you have left on the spool.

 The Spinfisher VI has a sealed drag system with HT-100 drag washers that give you total control over the line tension.

-The braid capacity is remarkable since you can use up to 435 yards of 80 test line on its 9500-size version.
+The braid capacity is remarkable since you can use up to 435 yards of 80 test lines on its 9500-size version.
 Hence, Spinfisher VI can fight even the most stubborn large saltwater fish.
-Here’s our Penn Spinfisher VI review if you want to learn more about it.
+Here’s our review if you want to learn more about it.

 Pros